assemble/assemble/test/actual/multi/dest1/assets.md

 this.extname:  .md
 this.ext:      .md

-#### dates.md
+#### debug-helpers.md
 this.assets:   ../../assets
-this.dest:     test/actual/multi/dest1/dates.md
+this.dest:     test/actual/multi/dest1/debug-helpers.md
 this.absolute:
 this.dirname:  test/actual/multi/dest1
-this.filename: dates.md
+this.filename: debug-helpers.md
-this.pagename: dates.md
+this.pagename: debug-helpers.md
-this.basename: dates
+this.basename: debug-helpers
 this.extname:  .md
 this.ext:      .md